Menu

 Unreported FF investment and additional categories of RE infrastructure

-Upon estimating the project costs of CFPPs not captured in the 2019-2021 investment data, the real amount of investment in coal was likely larger, with around $2.8 bn of unreported investment.
+By estimating the project costs of coal-fired power plants (CFPPs) that were not included in the investment data between 2019 and 2023, it’s inferred that the actual investment in coal was likely larger, amounting to approximately $10.63 billion of unreported investment.

 Two categories of supporting infrastructure investments were not captured in the reported investments due to a lack of data.
 These are multipurpose investments (result-based lending, state capital participation, and green credit portfolio) and investments in Transmission & Distribution.

-Investments in RE were mostly derived from international sources (58%) and concentrated in baseload RE (e.g. hydro and geothermal) due to generally mature technologies and risk profiles.
+Investments in RE were mostly derived from domestic sources (55%) and concentrated in baseload RE (e.g. hydro and geothermal) due to generally mature technologies and risk profiles.

-Lack of more diverse RE investments can be attributed to uncompetitive tariffs, high local content requirements, and preferential policies for coal.
+Lack of more diverse RE investments can be attributed to uncompetitive tariffs, high local content requirements, and PLN’s preference for Baseload, i.e. Hydro and Geothermal.

 For FF, investment relied least on concessional finance.
-Coal investment was dominated by market-rate loan, while financing for gas plants was derived mainly from unspecified sources.
+Coal investment was dominated by market-rate loans, while financing for gas plants was derived mainly from equity.

 Deep Dive Analysis of funding flow through PLN

-IPP received the larger share of coal investment at around $3.7bn, mostly in market-rate loans.
-Meanwhile for gas, IPP received $0.4 bn, with a larger share of $5 bn allocated for captive (solely for the 4.8GW CCGT Power Plant in Batubara Regency, North Sumatra, with financing modality not specified).
+IPP received the larger share of coal investment at around $4.9 bn (61% of total coal investments), mostly in market-rate loans.
+Meanwhile for gas, IPP received $0.4 bn with a larger share of $2.5 bn for captive power (500MW) to Bahodopi Vale Nickel Smelter Gas power station.

-With $9.4 bn or 84% of total FF investment, international private FIs were by far the largest contributor.
-Meanwhile, domestic private FIs contributed $1bn, mostly to IPP coal-fired power plants (Jawa-9 and Jawa-10 each at 1 GW capacity).
+With $7.2 bn or 55% of total FF investment, international private FIs were by far the largest contributor.
+Meanwhile, domestic private FIs contributed $5 bn, mostly to IPP coal-fired power plants (such as the Jawa-9 and Jawa-10 each at 1 GW capacity).

-IPPs received the largest share of RE financing, with $3.6bn from private FIs and $0.9bn from public FIs.
+IPPs received the largest share of RE financing, with $4.0 bn from private FIs and $1.0 bn from public FIs.

 Instruments for IPPs’ RE financing vary by output.